CommonWealthRobotics/bowler-kernel/design.md

 ### Script Dependency Management

-- Script dependency resolution:
 - Scripts may import from other scripts in the project.
 These dependencies are resolved to the relevant files in the project.
 - Scripts may depend on Bowler libraries specified by a Git Repo URI.
   - By default, resolution uses GitFS to pull in the scripts.
   - If the URI resolves to a Bowler library that has been dev'd, then the dev'd version must be used instead of the version from the remote.
 The kernel must then ask the client to provide the files in the dev'd dependency.
+  - When a script is run, a list of dev'd libraries are passed along with the script.
+    - These devs are used in resolution for the scope of the script.
+The scope of a script is defined by its execution tree.
+The script that was started defines the root of the tree; any scripts it executes (using the API available inside the kernel, not the gRPC API) are descendents of the root.
+    - Scripts that are started using the gRPC API in parallel are different roots; therefore, their devs are not shared.
 - If credentials are required to resolve a dependency, the kernel must try to load them from the local environment first.
 If that fails, the kernel must ask the client for authentication.
 The authentication received from the client must not be stored on disk or in memory for longer than strictly necessary (the kernel is allowed to frequently ask for credentials).
 If no client is available, dependency resolution fails.

 ### GitFS